usbank/Event-Info/README.md

 ### Location

-Event will be virtual hosted on a Webex link provided in the emails send from the registration site.
+Event will be virtually hosted on a Webex link provided in the emails sent from the registration site.

 ### Challenge